Getting chilly because you’re noticing error code 223 from your Lennox® furnace?

 This indicates your furnace’s low pressure switch is open.
-Due to the issue, your system will not function for your safety.
+Due to the issue, your system will not function for safety reasons.

-Turn to the Experts at Epperson Service Experts Heating & Air Conditioning to deal with mending this furnace error.
-Our NATE-certified technicians are among the elite in the industry when it comes to diagnosing and repairing furnace troubles.
+Turn to the Experts at Epperson Service Experts to deal with mending this furnace error.
+Our NATE-certified technicians are among the elite in the industry when it comes to understanding and repairing furnace troubles.

-Your satisfaction is important to us.
+Your satisfaction is important to our team.
 That’s why we back our furnace repair work in Hilton Head Island with a 100% Satisfaction Guarantee* for a year.

 How a Low Pressure Switch Works

-Pressure switches are an essential part of the heating operation.
+Pressure switches are an important part of the heating operation.

-Here’s how your furnace acts after the thermostat starts to call for heat:
+Here’s how your furnace starts after the thermostat begins to call for heat: